23 Vitamin B12 Foods to Feel Positive & Energetic in 2022

-Vitamin B12 is responsible for a number of vital functions in our body.
-It is one of eight B vitamins, which all play an important role in creating energy from the food we consume.
-In order to feel good and stay healthy, you have to include vitamin B12 foods in your eating plan.
-Here you can find a list of 20 foods rich in this nutrient that you can easily add to your everyday diet.
-Also, our experts behind medalerthelp.org prepared an infographic about all the vitamins that will help you quickly familiarize yourself with their importance and health benefits.
+Vitamin B12 is responsible for many vital functions in our body.
+It is one of eight B vitamins, which all play an essential role in creating energy from our food.
+So for you to feel good and stay healthy, you have to include vitamin B12 foods in your eating plan.
+Here you can find a list of foods rich in this nutrient that you can easily add to your everyday diet.

 What Is Vitamin B12?

 Vitamin B12 is water-soluble, meaning that it is dissolved in water and transported through the bloodstream.
 It’s also known as cobalamin because vitamin B12 forms also contain the mineral cobalt.

 Among other things, it contributes to:

 - nerve cell health

 - the formation of red blood cells

 - DNA synthesis

 Considering its numerous crucial roles in our body, we need to consume a sufficient amount of food containing this essential vitamin.

 Cobalamin has numerous health benefits — it may prevent cardiovascular disease, improve your memory, and boost your energy.
 Another one of the B12 vitamin benefits is preventing anemia, a medical condition characterized by a low level of red blood cells.